Accelerating Medicines Partnership - Alzheimer's Disease (AMP-AD)

 - AMP-AD Knowledge Portal

-The Accelerating Medicines Partnership (AMP) is a bold venture among the National Institutes of Health (NIH), 10 biopharmaceutical companies, and several nonprofit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
+The Accelerating Medicines Partnership (AMP) is a bold venture among the National Institutes of Health (NIH), 12 biopharmaceutical and life sciences companies, and several nonprofit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
 This precompetitive collaboration harnesses collective capabilities, scale, and resources across multiple sectors to improve therapeutic development efforts for complex, heterogeneous diseases.

 AMP's goal is to understand such diseases more fully through research to identify and validate novel, clinically relevant therapeutic targets.
 As a result, it is expected to accelerate the process of bringing new medicines to patients.

 AMP is an umbrella partnership with initial programs in three disease areas:

 - Autoimmune disorders of rheumatoid arthritis and systemic lupus erythematosus (lupus)